-Test of English as a Foreign Language (TOEFL) is a standardized computer based test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.
+Test of English as a Foreign Language (TOEFL) is a standardized computer-based test to measure the English language ability of non-native speakers wishing to enroll in English-speaking universities.
 The test helps you stand out confidently in English.
-It’s the test that measures all four academic English skills — reading, listening, speaking and writing — the way they are actually used in a classroom, so you can be confident you’ll stand out to universities where it counts.
-The test is accepted by more than 11,000 universities and other institutions in over 190 countries and territories.
-TOEFL is one of several major English-language tests in the world, others including IELTS, Cambridge Assessment English and Trinity College London exams.
+It’s the test that measures all four academic English skills — reading, listening, speaking, and writing — the way they are used in a classroom, so you can be confident you’ll stand out to universities where it counts.
+The test is accepted by more than 11,500 universities and other institutions in over 190 countries and territories.
+TOEFL is one of several major English-language tests in the world, including IELTS, Cambridge Assessment English, and Trinity College London exams.

 Reading